18F/development-guide/pages/css-styleguide/format.md

   2. @extend directives
   3. @include directives
   4. properties
-- Within properties, you may use alphabetical order or type order—just pick one and keep the whole project consistent.
+- Within properties, you may use alphabetical order or type order.
+Just pick one and keep the whole project consistent.
-- Put a new line before nested selectors unless after first selector.
+- Put a new line before nested selectors unless they are after the first selector.
 - Put mixin calls with @content after nested selectors.
 - Properties should be alphabetical, not grouped by type or length.